-At San Francisco Friends School, students have opportunities to perform music, act on stage, and present dances from their first day of kindergarten to the last day of eighth grade.
-Lower schoolers dance, sing and act in classes and perform for our annual Winter Celebration and numerous in-school and parent presentations throughout the year.
-They take classes in drama, dance and music in every grade in the Lower School as well as for the first half of middle school.
-In seventh and eighth grade years, students choose arts electives to take each semester with the agreement that they engage in at least one music class, one dance or drama class, and one visual art offering, respectively.
+At San Francisco Friends School, students have opportunities to perform music, act on stage, and present dances from their first day of Kindergarten to the last day of 8th Grade.
+Lower-schoolers dance, sing, and act in classes and perform for our annual Winter Celebration and numerous in-school and parent presentations throughout the year.
+They take classes in drama, dance, and music in every grade in the Lower School, as well as for the first half of Middle School.
+In their 7th and 8th Grade years, students choose arts electives to take each semester with the agreement that they engage in at least one music class, one dance or drama class, and one visual art offering, respectively.

-While students act and perform on stage as part of their regular curriculum each year, there are two major lower school dramatic performances each year.
-In mid-spring, fourth graders present the annual production of "Oh, California!," a play set in and tied to their study of California history.
-At the end of the year, second graders perform and sing in “Tall Tale Plays” to culminate the year of lower school performing arts.
-Smaller dramatic projects are also performed throughout the year, such as the third grade collaborative poem interpretation, (2015’s “Jabberwocky”), for example.
+While students act and perform on stage as part of their regular curriculum each year, there are two major Lower School dramatic performances each year.
+In mid-spring, 4th-Graders present the annual production of "Oh, California!," a play set in and tied to their study of California history.
+At the end of the year, 2nd- graders perform and sing in “Tall Tale Plays” to culminate the year of Lower School performing arts.
+Smaller dramatic projects are also performed throughout the year, such as the 3rd Grade collaborative poem interpretation, (2015’s “Jabberwocky,” for example).

-In the sixth grade, students present theatrical examples from their study of theatre history such as early human rituals and ancient Greek plays (“Prometheus”).
-Meanwhile, fifth graders create compositions based on poems about insects (“Cicadas”in 2016) and non-fictional renderings of stories from interviews with seniors living in our nearby community.
+In the 6th Grade, students present theatrical examples from their study of theatre history such as early human rituals and ancient Greek plays (“Prometheus”).
+Meanwhile, 5th-Graders create compositions based on poems about insects (“Cicadas”in 2016) and non-fictional renderings of stories from interviews with seniors living in our nearby community.

-In the fifth and sixth grades, students take both vocal music and instrumental music (World Band or Orchestra) each week, plus a semester of general music instruction.
-The seventh and eighth graders commit themselves to one of three ensembles to be part of each year: Orchestra, World Band, or Chorus.
-In addition, a small group of students are selected for the Middle School Jazz Band that performs at a variety of school functions for various audiences.
+In the 5th abd 6th Grades, students take both vocal music and instrumental music (World Band or Orchestra) each week, plus a semester of general music instruction.
+The 7th- and 8th-Graders commit themselves to one of three ensembles to be part of each year: Orchestra, World Band, or Chorus.
+In addition, a small group of students are selected for the Middle School Jazz Band, which performs at a variety of school functions for various audiences.

 Recent musical selections: